kartoza/TheKartozaHandbook/docs/src/gis/resources/postgres/issues/index.md

-# Postgres issues a user may encounter
+# PostgreSQL issues a user may encounter

 ## Console commands not working